29next/developer-docs/docs/apps/app-development-flow.md

 **App changes are automatically pushed to your development stores**

-When developing your app, you'll be using App Kit to `nak build` and `nak push` your latest changes to 29 Next.
+When developing your app, you'll be using App Kit to `nak build` and `nak push` your latest changes to Next Commerce.
 Your app will automatically updated on your development store for a quick feedback loop and reviewing your latest changes.

 **App changes are not automatically pushed to existing stores with your app installed**